Ennui: How to Overcome Chronic Boredom

 The Verbatim Effect: People Remember Gist Better Than Details

-The verbatim effect is a cognitive bias that causes people to remember the gist of information, which is its general meaning, better than they remember its exact form, which is the way the information was presented and the minor details that it involved.
-For example, when people read a long text, they’re more likely …
+The verbatim effect is a cognitive bias that causes people to remember the gist of information better than its exact form, so they remember general meaning better than specific details.
+For example, when people read a long text, they’re more likely to remember its core message than how exactly it was phrased.
+Accounting for …

 Read more